Blog

 Streaming blood cells on red background

 Desmopressin is a medication that is similar to a hormone that is naturally produced in your body.
 This medication can release factor VIII stored in your tissues, thus increasing the levels of factor VIII in your body.
-People with mild to moderate hemophilia A can use this medication instead of replacement therapies.
+People with mild to moderate hemophilia A can use this treatment drug instead of replacement therapies.
 Some brand names for desmopressin are DDAVP (desmopressin injection) and Stimate (desmopressin nasal spray) [2].

 Desmopressin can cause side effects like dry mouth, headache, dizziness, abdominal pain, chills, and nausea.
 Talk to your healthcare provider if you notice any of these side effects.